Ghazal 228, Verse 10

 FWP:

-SETS == A,B; KYA
+SETS == A,B; KYA; LIST

 Of course, we have no idea to which person or persons any of these situations may apply.
-And when we learn that Asad himself is a .zaamin of joy, we don't know whether to take the word as a synonym of kafiil (see the definitions above), or as a contrast to it, with a meaning more like 'bail-bondsman' or 'guarantor'.
-Nazm is probably right when he takes this to mean that he devotes himself entirely to joy; for a similar usage, see {12,1}.
+And when we learn that Asad himself may be taken as a .zaamin of joy, we don't know whether to treat the word as a synonym of kafiil (see the definitions above), or as a contrast to it, with a meaning more like 'bail-bondsman' or 'guarantor'.
+Nazm is probably right when he takes this to mean that Asad devotes himself entirely to joy; for a similar usage, see {12,1}.
 But it's also possible that he's the 'one who is responsible for' the very 'pledge' referred to in the first clause: he might be the bail-bondsman, and 'heedlessness' might be the bail.
 Then would the 'joy' be his own, or that of some other person(s) for whom he was providing a ransom or bail, or the abstraction of Joy itself?
 The i.zaafat makes it ultimately impossible to pin down.